310mc/https-310mc.github.io-tl/source/_posts/management_story/subaru.md

 {% endbubble %}

 {% bubble Subaru %}
-C'mon, Sarii\~, let's goooo!
+C'mon, Sally\~, let's goooo!
 Get your legs moving!
 The ball is waiting for us\~! ☆
 {% endbubble %}

 ### With Midori